tasxatzial/digital-business-card/README.md

 * Responsive.
 * Accessible + screen reader friendly.

-Since I've had access to the Figma file, I've tried to match the design as closely as possible and not make any changes at this point.
+Since I've had access to the Figma file, I've tried to match the design as closely as possible.
+However, I decided to adjust some elements based on what I considered to be the best approach.
+Specifically:

-What needs to be changed in the Figma file?
-Font sizes — they are quite small.
-However, this change would make the card too big.
+* The font sizes were quite small, therefore they were scaled to 150%.
+* The contrast of the 'frontend developer' text has been increased from 2.5 to 4.5.

 ## Dependencies